-Ultimately the best chance of any significant recovery is through a claim on the Fraud Compensation Fund ("FCF").
+Compensation Fund ("FCF").
+Dalriada has since been working with the Pension Protection Fund ("PPF"), who manage the FCF.

 The FCF is open to claims by occupational pension schemes that have suffered a loss as a result of an act of dishonesty.
-As set out in the recent Announcement we have submitted an initial application for compensation to the FCF on behalf of the Scheme, with formal evidence to be submitted next year.
+Dalriada has submitted a formal application for compensation on behalf of the Scheme and submitted evidence in support of that application.

 We will update members as matters progress with the FCF.

-It will likely be some time before there is clarity as to whether a claim will be successful and, if so, how much compensation the Scheme might receive.
+However, it will likely be some time before there is clarity as to whether a claim will be successful and, if so, how much compensation the Scheme might receive.
 There are a number of steps in the process we need to complete before any compensation can be paid.
 In order to be eligible for compensation, the FCF must be satisfied that the losses to the Scheme were as a result of acts of dishonesty.
-Dalriada will submit evidence to the FCF to support the claim that dishonesty occurred, but it is ultimately for the FCF to decide whether dishonesty occurred and caused the losses to the Scheme.
+Dalriada have submitted evidence to the FCF to support the claim that dishonesty occurred, but it is ultimately for the FCF to decide whether dishonesty occurred and caused the losses to the Scheme.